dart-lang/http/.github/ISSUE_TEMPLATE/3-FEATURE_REQUEST.md

   Note that this package is designed to be cross-platform and we will only be able to add features which can be supported with _both_ `dart:io` and `dart:html`.
-If you're looking for a feature which is already supported by the `daart:io` HttpClient constructor you can construct one manually and pass it to the IOClient constructor directly.
+If you're looking for a feature which is already supported by the `dart:io` HttpClient constructor you can construct one manually and pass it to the IOClient constructor directly.
 -->